 Marketing.
-Our marketing organization is aligned by brand and is responsible for the strategic planning for each of our brands.
+Our marketing organization is organized within our business units and aligned by brand and is responsible for the strategic planning for each of our brands.
 We focus on deploying promotional dollars where we believe the spending will have the greatest impact on sales.
 Marketing and trade spending support, on a national basis, typically consists of advertising trade promotions, coupons and cross-promotions with supporting products.
 Radio, internet, social media and limited television advertising supplement this activity.